carpentries-incubator/cwl-novice-tutorial/setup.md

 You should see something similar to the output shown below.
 ~~~
-/home/learner/env/bin/cwltool 3.1.20220312132609
+/home/learner/env/bin/cwltool 3.1.20220224085855
 ~~~
 {: .output}

-To confirm graphviz is installed, run the following command to display the version number:
+To confirm `graphviz` is installed, run the following command to display the version number:
 ~~~
-$ dot -V
+dot -V
 ~~~
 {: .language-bash}

 You should see something similar to the output shown below.
 ~~~
-dot - graphviz version 2.40.1 (20161225.0304)
+dot - graphviz version 2.43.0 (0)
 ~~~
 {: .output}